Apple M2 Processor Series

 Any Apple M2 Series computer will be a joyful experience compared to music and video production on Intel hardware.
 Highly recommended to get at least 16GB of memory and 512GB storage if you select an M2 Series system.

-So far, there are 6 basic form factors of Apple macOS systems with M2 Series processors expected, 2 desktops and 4 laptops.
+So far, there are 8 basic form factors of Apple macOS systems with M2 Series processors, 5 laptops and 3 desktops.

 Thanks!